Improving Automated Driving through POMDP Planning with Human Internal States: Background

 \subsection{Pareto Frontier Analysis}

 One approach to multiobjective problems encountered in autonomous driving is to create a single objective function that is a weighted sum of the functions corresponding to the individual objectives,

 where $\lambda_i$ are the relative weights.
 For example in this work, $J_0$ will be an efficiency reward, and $J_1$ will be a safety reward.
-This scalarization approach allows conventional decision-making algorithms to be used, but choosing appropriate weights before solving the problem is often difficult.
+This scalarization approach allows conventional decision-making algorithms to be used, but choosing appropriate weights before solving the problem is often difficult because there is not usually a straightforward mapping from meaningful performance metrics to weights~\cite{kochenderfer2019algorithms}.

-This work adopts a stance that is agnostic to the value $\lambda$ by focusing on Pareto frontier analysis.
+This work adopts a stance that is agnostic to the value $\lambda$ by comparing Pareto frontiers.
 A solution is said to be \emph{Pareto-optimal} if no objective can be improved without adversely affecting another objective.
-The \emph{Pareto front} is the set of all Pareto-optimal solutions.
-Every solution to problem (\ref{eq:scalarized}) for a positive value of $\lambda$ lies on the convex hull of the Pareto front (see \citet{boyd2004convex}, Example 2.27).
-Additional Pareto-optimal points that are not part of the convex hull may also exist, but they cannot be found by solving problem (\ref{eq:scalarized}).
+The \emph{Pareto frontier} is the set of all Pareto-optimal solutions.
+Every solution to problem (\ref{eq:scalarized}) for a positive value of $\lambda$ lies on the convex hull of the Pareto front.
+Additional Pareto-optimal points that are not part of the convex hull may also exist, but they cannot be found by solving problem (\ref{eq:scalarized})~\cite{kochenderfer2019algorithms}.

 Since exact solutions to the problems studied in this work are intractable, it is impossible to reliably generate points on the true Pareto front.
 Instead, approximate Pareto fronts are constructed by connecting approximate solutions to (\ref{eq:scalarized}) with straight lines (see \cref{fig:gaps} for examples).
-Conclusions about different algorithms can be reached by comparing the resulting curves generated by those algorithms.
 Given two algorithms, A and B, if the Pareto front for A is in a better position than that of B for most or all values of $\lambda$, then it is possible to argue that algorithm A is superior to algorithm B without committing to a particular value of $\lambda$.